sthewissen/Plugin.Maui.Crosswind/README.md

 #### Border color classes

 #### Text color classes
 You can easily set text colors using utility classes that map to a predefined set of colors.
 Each text color class applies a specific color to the foreground of the text element.
 Please refer to the overview above for the supported colors.
-You can apply the text color classes in the `StyleClass` property of any `VisualElement`:
+You can apply the text color classes in the `StyleClass` property of any element that supports the `TextColor` property (see the compatibilty matrix for typography-related classes below).

 ```xml
 <Label StyleClass="text-fuchsia-800" Text="This is an element with nice text colors." />